The number 10 shirt number has been worn by some of the best players in world football, not the least by the national team.

 Omar Sivori preceded the trickery and creative intuition of Maradona and Messi.
 The 1961 Ballon D’or winner danced with the ball around defenders, often nutmegging them to their embarrassment.

-After leading Argentina to the 1957 South American Championship, Italian giants Juventus made Sivori the world’s most expensive footballer upon a £91,000 transfer from River Plate.
+After leading Argentina to the 1957 South American , Italian giants Juventus made Sivori the world’s most expensive footballer upon a £91,000 transfer from River Plate.
 The diminutive forward led the Old Lady to three Serie A titles, forming a formidable partnership with attacking teammates Giampiero Boniperti and John Charles; together, they became known as the Trio Magico.
 The once-dubbed “Maradona of the 60s,” Sivori passed away in 2005.

 Juan Roman Riquelme